Troubleshooting Activation Stored Procedures

 Make sure that activation stored procedures are correctly started:

-- Check the dynamic management view sys.dm_broker_queue_monitors to ensure that a queue monitor is active for the queue.
-If not, activation is not ON for the queue.
-Use the ALTER QUEUE statement to turn activation ON.
+Check the dynamic management view sys.dm_broker_queue_monitors to ensure that a queue monitor is active for the queue.
+If not, use the ALTER QUEUE statement to turn activation ON.

-- The state of the queue monitor for the queue should be RECEIVES_OCCURRING.
+The state of the queue monitor for the queue should be RECEIVES_OCCURRING.
 If the queue monitor is not in this state, check the dynamic management view sys.dm_broker_activated_tasks to ensure that activated tasks for the queue are currently running.
-If there are no activated tasks, then activation is failing.
-See "Symptom: Activation Stored Procedures Do Not Run," in this section.
+If there are no activated tasks, activation is failing.
+For more information, see the "Symptom: Activation Stored Procedures Do Not Run" section earlier in this topic.

-If activated tasks are running, but messages remain on the queue, then the task is either failing to RECEIVE, or failing to commit transactions.
+If activated tasks are running, but messages remain on the queue, the task is either failing to RECEIVE, or it is failing to commit transactions.
 Check the SQL Server error log for errors from the stored procedure.
-Stopping activation and running the stored procedure by hand may help to troubleshoot the problem.
+Stopping activation and running the stored procedure by hand might help troubleshoot the problem.